Van Buren, New York: Geography

 According to the United States Census Bureau, the town has a total area of 36.1 sqmi, of which 35.6 sqmi is land and 0.6 sqmi (1.52%) is water.

 Van Buren is bordered on the north and west by the Seneca River.
 Its neighbor across the river is the Town of Lysander.
 On the southwest, Van Buren is bordered by the Town of Elbridge; on the south, the Town of Camillus; and on the east, the Town of Geddes.

 Van Buren contains the southern portion of the Village of Baldwinsville, which was incorporated in 1848.
 The northern part of the Village of Baldwinsville is in the Town of Lysander.
 The Baldwinsville Central School District, formed in 1949, includes most of the area of both Van Buren and Lysander.
-It also contains the hamlets and census-designated places of Seneca Knolls an Village Green.
+It also contains the hamlets and census-designated places of Seneca Knolls and Village Green.

+Tri-County Mall, a former shopping center on Downer Street in Van Buren, was demolished beginning in September 2014 to make way for a residential redevelopment.

 The New York State Thruway (Interstate 90) crosses the south part of Van Buren.
 New York State Route 690 is a limited access highway connecting with Thruway Exit 39 and bypassing Baldwinsville on the west.
 New York State Route 31 runs northeast–southwest through Van Buren, connecting Baldwinsville and Jordan.
 New York State Route 173 runs northwest—southeast, connecting Van Buren with Fairmount and Onondaga Hill.
 New York State Route 48 follows the course of the Seneca River in the eastern part of Van Buren; prior to the construction of Route 690, it carried much of the traffic between Baldwinsville and Syracuse.
 County and town roads complete the highway net.